 A large user postcode is one that has been assigned to a single address due to the large amount of mail (usually more than 1000 items per day) received at that one address.
-Within the NRS postcode extract the PCSULink field provides information on how the large user postcode is assigned.
+Within the NRS Scottish Postcode Directory: Postcode Index the LinkedSmallUserPostcode field provides information on how the large user postcode is assigned.
 There are 5 options:

 - A small user postcode.

 - Linking, these are large user postcodes that are waiting to be linked.